Professional development for the literature lover ...

-Make the study of literature fun, relevant, and meaningful for all of your students.
+Join a fellow high school English teacher and discover ways to make the study of literature fun, relevant, and meaningful for all of your students.
+My courses focus on:

 The Art of Innovation